Billy Wagner: New York Mets

 In September 2008, the Mets announced that Wagner had torn the ulnar collateral ligament of his left elbow and also his flexor pronator tendon.
 These injuries required Tommy John surgery.
 This surgery, and its recovery, put Wagner out of play for a calendar year.

-Wagner had a guaranteed-payment baseball contract, and he was paid a total of $10.5 million by the Mets in 2009.
-For the baseball year 2010, his contract gave the Mets an option to pay him $8 million for the season, or else to pay him $1 million to terminate the contract.
+Wagner was paid $10.5 million by the Mets in 2009.
+For 2010, the Mets had an $8 million option with a $1 million buyout.

-In the news conference following the announcement of his major elbow injury, Wagner vowed that he would return to playing Major League Baseball.
+In the news conference following the announcement of his major elbow injury, Wagner vowed that he would return to playing in MLB.
 Although he had previously stated that he would not pitch anymore following 2009, Wagner amended this by saying that he did not wish to end his baseball career in this fashion – ending it on a major injury.
 He also said that he had dreams of winning a World Series, and also of reaching a total of about 420 saves in his career.

 However, Wagner stated furthermore that he had "played his last [baseball] game as a Met".
-Wagner explained that it would not make good business sense for the Mets to guarantee him $8 million for 2009, pitching or not pitching.
+Wagner explained that it would not make good business sense for the Mets to guarantee him $8 million for 2010, pitching or not pitching.

-Despite these statements, Wagner remained on the Mets' 40-man roster on the disabled list at the beginning of the season in 2009, and still drawing his salary.
-He pitched for the first time in 2009 for the Mets late in the season on August 20, in a game against the Atlanta Braves.
+Despite his comments, Wagner remained on the Mets' 40-man roster on the disabled list at the beginning of the season in 2009.
+He pitched for the first time in 2009 for the Mets on August 20 against the Atlanta Braves.
 He pitched one inning with two strikeouts and giving up no hits or walks.

 Boston Red Sox

-On August 21, 2009, it was reported that the Boston Red Sox claimed Wagner off waivers from the Mets.
-After initial reports suggested Wagner would invoke his no-trade clause to veto a trade, he agreed to be traded on August 25 for Chris Carter and Eddie Lora, with the added stipulation that the Red Sox could not exercise his $8 million option for 2010, but could offer him salary arbitration.
+On August 21, 2009, the Boston Red Sox reportedly claimed Wagner off waivers from the Mets.
+After initial reports suggested Wagner would invoke his no-trade clause to veto a trade, he agreed to be traded on August 25 for Chris Carter and Eddie Lora, with the added stipulation that the Red Sox could not exercise his $8 million option for 2010 but could offer him salary arbitration.
 The Red Sox did offer Wagner arbitration, but he declined so the Red Sox received the first-round draft pick from the team that signed Wagner (Atlanta Braves) and a sandwich pick in the 2010 rookie draft.
 His only victory in a Red Sox uniform came on September 9, against the Orioles.